 Prof Liam Glynn

-Prof Liam Glynn has been appointed as the new Professor of General Practice at the Graduate Entry Medical, University of Limerick.
+Prof Liam Glynn is the Professor of General Practice at the Graduate Entry Medical, University of Limerick.
 He was previously Senior Lecturer in General Practice in the College of Medicine, Nursing and Health Sciences, National University of Ireland, Galway and also Adjunct Senior Clinical Lecturer, Graduate Medical School, University of Limerick.

-He qualified from Trinity College, Dublin in 1995 and, after completing general practice training in the Scottish highlands and surviving some remote health care postings to Guyana and Ecuador, he returned to work in the West of Ireland.
+He qualified from Trinity College, Dublin in 1995 and, after completing general practice training in the Scottish highlands and surviving some remote health care postings to Guyana and Ecuador, he returned to work in the West of Ireland as a rural GP and academic.
 He was awarded his M.Sc. degree in 2003 and his M.D. in 2007, both from National University of Ireland, Galway.
 He was appointed a HRB Cochrane fellow in 2007.

 His career ambition is to contribute to the development of general practice and primary care in Ireland and the transformation of the Irish healthcare system with high quality teaching and research of international standing while continuing an active clinical role as a rural GP.
 In 2015, along with other Rural GPs, he co-founded the “No Doctor No Village” advocacy campaign.

 Prof Glynn is a Fellow of the Royal College of General Practitioners and the Royal College of Surgeons of Ireland.
-He has over 170 publications and 4 book chapters and over 2,600 citations.
+He has over 160 publications, 4 book chapters and over 3,200 citations.
 He is a referee for several international medical and medical education journals and a member of the Editorial Boards of Forum, the Journal of the Irish College of General Practitioners and the Journal of Comorbidity.

 FRCGP (Fellowship of the Royal College of General Practitioners)